-One of the best times to plant or transplant hostas is in early spring after the last average annual frost date has passed.
+The best times to plant or transplant hostas is in early spring after the last average annual frost date has passed.
 A late-spring frost can damage the plants' new leaves, however.
-So place plastic pots over emerging plants if freezing temperatures are predicted.
+Place plastic pots over emerging plants if temperatures are going below freezing.

 Hostas also can be planted or transplanted in early fall, or at least six weeks before the first average annual frost date.
-Six weeks is enough time for the plants to develop strong root systems before the ground freezes.
+This gives it enough time for the plants to develop strong root systems before the ground freezes.

 Tap around all sides of the container holding a hosta to loosen the soil and roots before removing the plant.
-Make vertical cuts in tangled root balls if necessary, using a tool that was sterilized with a household disinfectant, and shake loose soil from the roots.
+Use fingers to loosen tangled root balls if necessary, and shake any loose soil from the roots.
 Do not add the loose soil to the planting hole.
 Plant your hosta in the hole at the same soil depth at which the plant grew in its container.
 Typically, the first set of leaves above the roots should be at ground level.

-Soak the soil around hostas with at least 1 inch of water each week.
-Early morning is the best time to water the plants.
+Water hosta as needed, but at least once per week depending on the dryness of the soil.
+Soil should be moist and not dry.
+Early morning or in the evening when the sun begins to set is the best time to water the plants.
 Signs that hostas are underwatered include drooping leaves and burned leaf tips.

-Beginning in March in many U.S. locations, hostas alternate back and forth between producing leaves and roots.
+Beginning in March, hostas alternate between producing leaves and roots.
 They have one or two cycles, or flushes, during which three or four oversized leaves emerge.
 These leaves take several weeks to open.

-After the first flush's leaves open, the plants begin to harden off, or become accustomed to the conditions, and produce wax and purple pigments.
+After the first flush's leaves open, the plants begin to harden off, or become accustomed to the conditions, and produce waxy purple pigments.
 At the completion of this leaf phase, the plants start producing white roots above roots they produced the previous year.

 Soon the second flush begins with the emergence of three or four leaves.
-Keep the plants well-watered -- especially new plants and transplants -- because the leaves consist mostly of water.
+Keep the plants well-watered because the leaves consist mostly of water.